• Skip to primary navigation

 Why did my Salmon en Croute turn out soggy?

-There are a few reasons that might cause the pastry gets soggy:
+There are a few reasons that might cause the pastry to get soggy:

 1. You didn't let the spinach on a sieve long enough to drain the excess water.

-2. The spinach filling was still hot when you placed them on salmon fillets.
+2. The spinach filling was still hot when you placed it on salmon fillets.

 3. You didn't cut slits on the puff pastry to allow steam to escape.